 Welles came closest.
 The precocious Orson had captured a future of journalism in Citizen Kane from a fake newsreel produced in a cinema style of shot-continuity.
 But Orson’s vision would not do either.
 Cinema was too suggestive, even though the Italians were stripping it of its excesses in films like Pickpocket (1959), constructing their new realism ( Neorealism).

 But as Wyndham Goldie writes in her autobiography, she was against the idea that one person’s (Grierson) unfettered truth in documentary making could not be challenged.
 And her bosses, notes Professor Steven Barnett at the University of Westminster, associated film with Hollywood movies.
-No, no. no it’s fiction is the general riposte.
+No, no. no it is fiction was the general riposte.
 Documentaries’ ambition to empower was simply unacceptable.

 This was the crossroad that would irrevocably change the BBC and influence the world.
 Make no mistake, we are where we are today, because of decisions taken back then that convince us these conventions are the norm.
 They are not.
 They are practices suitable for their times.